SAP-samples/teched2023-XP265/exercises/ex0/README.md

 | 39|  https://bestrun39.accounts.ondemand.com/admin/   |
 | 40|  https://bestrun40.accounts.ondemand.com/admin/   |

-## System access
-1. Search for the internet browser on your computer and navigate to your SCI administrative console.

 2. Type the username and password and press **Log On**

    <img src="/exercises/ex0/images/IAS1.png" width=50% height=50%>